X-Men in other media: 2010s

 As part of a four-series collaboration between the Japanese Madhouse animation house and Marvel, the X-Men and Wolverine both starred in two separate 12 episode anime series that premiered in Japan on Animax and in the United States on G4 in 2011.
 The X-Men series deals with the X-Men coming to Japan to investigate the disappearance of Armor.
 The antagonists are the U-Men.
 It featured Cyclops, Wolverine, Storm, Beast, Emma Frost, Armor and Charles Xavier, as well as frequent flashbacks with Jean Grey.
 Other X-Men like Colossus and Rogue made cameo appearances in the finale.

 2020s

-On November 12, 2021, Marvel announced a revival of the 1992–1997 animated series titled X-Men '97 produced by Marvel Studios and is set to release in 2023 on Disney+.
+On November 12, 2021, Marvel announced a revival of the 1992–1997 animated series titled X-Men '97 produced by Marvel Studios and was released in 2024 on Disney+.
 Several cast members from the original animated series are set to reprise their roles along with new cast members.
 Beau DeMayo is announced as the head writer and executive producer for the upcoming series with director Larry Houston, and showrunners and producers Eric and Julia Lewald from the original series will serve as consultants.